jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) For the income year in which the plant variety rights are granted, the person is allowed a deduction for expenditure on the plant variety rights application of an amount calculated using the formula—cost×months of ownershipdepreciation months.
 Definition of items in formula
 (3) In the formula,—
-  (a) cost is the cost to the person of the plant variety rights application:
+  (a) cost is the cost to the person of the plant variety rights application, including an amount incurred for the purpose of lodging an earlier application and giving rise under section CG 7B (Disposals or applications after earlier deductions) to a corresponding amount of income relating to the plant variety rights application:
   (b) months of ownership is the number of whole calendar months for which the person owns the plant variety rights application:
   (c) depreciation months is the total of the number of months of ownership under paragraph (b) and the number of months in the term for which the plant variety rights are granted in relation to the plant variety rights application.